 Factory farms raise around 99.9 percent of chickens for meat, 97 percent of laying hens, 99 percent of turkeys, 95 percent of pigs, and 78 percent of cattle sold in the United States.
 Not only do they lead to the mistreatment, suffering and death of billions of animals every year, but they also cause soil contamination, loss of biodiversity, greenhouse gas emissions and land, energy and water wastage.
 Want to fight factory farming and the big food companies that are selling you processed junk that’s made in a lab?
 There’s one simple choice you need to make that will have the maximum positive impact on your health, the lives of animals and the planet.

-Eating whole plant based foods consisting of real, clean, fresh ingredients that are as close to their natural state is the most powerful antidote to all the packaged, processed, GMO, cruel and downright scary food choices that consumers are being inundated with.
+Eating whole plant based foods consisting of real, clean, fresh ingredients that are as close to their natural state is the most powerful antidote to all the packaged, processed, unsustainable, cruel and downright scary food choices that consumers are being inundated with.

 Experts like T. Colin Campbell, PhD, Dean Ornish, MD, Caldwell Esselstyn Jr., MD, Neal Barnard, MD and John McDougall, MD are leading the charge in helping take the idea of eating plant-based for health mainstream, and the success of the documentary “Forks Over Knives,” along with the movement it has spurred has also played a significant role in recent years.